-The San Francisco County Transportation Authority (Authority) is working with Caltrain to study a potential new Caltrain Station at Oakdale Avenue.
+The San Francisco County Transportation Authority (Transportation Authority) is working with Caltrain to study a potential new Caltrain Station at Oakdale Avenue.
 The Bayview community identified the potential to develop a Caltrain station at an Oakdale Avenue site as a high priority in several planning processes, including the Bayview Hunters Point Community Revitalization Concept Plan and the Bayview Connections Project Plan.

 The proposed station is intended to: